-The City investigates reported sewage backups through UMD, which is under the Bureau of Water and Wastewater (BWW).
-Sewage backups may be reported to the City through the 311 non-emergency system ("311 System").
-The 311 System is a central call network that is available via telephone (311) and online 24 hours a day, seven days a week for customers to initiate sewer-related Service Requests (SRs).
-Each complaint in the 311 System is assigned an SR number to track the complaint from entry into the 311 System until the SR is resolved.
+The Bureau of Water and Wastewater's (BWW's) Utility Maintenance Division (UMD) investigates reported Building Backups.
+Building Backups are reported to the City through the 311 non-emergency system.
+The 311 System is a central call network that is available via telephone (311) and online 24 hours/day, 7 days/week for customers to initiate sewer-related Service Requests (SRs).
+Each complaint in the 311 System is assigned an SR number to track the complaint status.

-Sewage backup SRs are automatically forwarded from the 311 System to the Cityworks Computerized Maintenance Management System (CMMS).
-Upon receipt of the SR through CMMS, DPW's Control One Office ("Control One") reviews the SR and contacts a UMD supervisor to assign a UMD Investigator ("Investigator") to investigate the SR. Once assigned, the SR is investigated as soon as possible, but in no case later than 48 hours after receipt of the SR by CMMS.
-The City's normal response time should be within 24 hours.
-Response times may vary due to the personnel/resources available, distance from the complaint site, offsite emergencies, or unforeseen field conditions.
+Building Backup SRs are automatically forwarded from the 311 System to the Computerized Maintenance Management System (CMMS).
+Upon receipt of the CMMS SR, DPW's Control One Office reviews the SR and contacts a UMD supervisor, who assigns a UMD Investigator to investigate the SR. Once assigned, the SR is investigated no later than 48 hours after receipt of the SR.

-Upon arrival at the location of the complaint(s), the Investigator will provide the City's Sewage Backup Guide ("Guide") to the affected premises identified in the SR, or if the resident prefers, provide information on how to access the Guide on the DPW website.
 The Investigator will also verify if the sewage backup is a Building Backup.
-To qualify as a Building Backup, a sewage backup must be caused by blockages, flow conditions, or other malfunctions in the Collection System.
 If the investigation determines that the sanitary sewer system serving the affected premises is owned by a third party, the customer will be notified, and the SR will be referred to the appropriate entity.

-For example, if UMD is called to investigate a sewage backup caused by a sanitary sewer pipe owned by Baltimore County ("the County"), the City will notify the County to take appropriate action.
-The Investigator will examine the Collection System mainline by checking the first downstream manhole that is closest to the affected premises.
-If the manhole is inaccessible or the flow is obstructed based on visual inspection, the Investigator will inspect the next downstream manhole and observe the flow.
-If the downstream Collection System manhole is holding water, the Investigator will check each subsequent, accessible downstream manhole until a manhole is located where the mainline is flowing freely.
-The area between the first manhole where the mainline is flowing freely and the closest upstream manhole holding water is the likely location of the blockage or malfunction.
+The Investigator will examine the Collection System mainline by checking the first upstream and downstream manholes that are closest to the affected property.
+If these manholes are inaccessible or the flow is obstructed based on visual inspection, the Investigator will inspect the next downstream manhole and observe the flow.
+If the downstream Collection System manhole is holding water, the Investigator will check each subsequent, downstream manhole until a manhole is located where the mainline is flowing freely.
 Once the location of the suspected mainline issue is verified, the Investigator will contact Control One to create a Work Order and notify a UMD supervisor.
 The Work Order will be assigned to the appropriate crew by the UMD supervisor.
-Mainline Work Orders are executed according to the procedures listed in Section 2.2.

-If it is determined that there is no mainline blockage, the lateral of the premises identified in the SR will be inspected through the external cleanout1 according to procedures listed in Section 2.3.
-If the external cleanout is holding water, the Investigator will contact Control One to create a Work Order and notify a UMD supervisor, who will assign the Work Order to the appropriate UMD crew.
+If it is determined that there is no mainline blockage, the lateral serving the property identified in the SR will be inspected through the external cleanout1.
+If the cleanout is holding water, the Investigator will contact Control One to create a Work Order and notify a UMD supervisor, who will assign the Work Order to the appropriate UMD crew.
 If the property does not have an external cleanout, the external cleanout is not accessible, or the external cleanout is not holding water, the Investigator will advise the customer to contact a licensed plumber to locate or install an external cleanout and clean the lateral from the building to the mainline.
 Once the customer has been notified, the SR will be closed.